The NextGen Pricing Engine aids companies in standardizing their respective quoting criteria. The pricing engine consists of 6 distinct areas.

 Taxable - Is this a taxable component within a quote yes/no

 ***When adding/editing component type items, it is very important to follow the proper format.
 You must include an underscore "_" between the words in the component type title.
-This is due to the way a formula is calculated within NextGen.
+This is due to the way a formula is built and computed within NextGen.

 Components are where the component types are tied to a cost structure and conditions.
 The components screen is where you will see your components listed that have been set up for use in quotes.
 Creating or editing components are accomplished by either pressing the create component button at the top right of the screen or pressing the three orange squares at the right side of your screen respectively.

 The create component/edit component screens are similar in layout